Cinnamon challenge: In popular culture

 The cinnamon challenge was aired on the twelfth series of the reality television show Big Brother UK, in which show participants were to ingest ground cinnamon without the aid of water.
 Radio programs have also aired segments of people performing this stunt, and others in the public limelight have been reported as airing the stunt for public display, including NBA players Nick Young and JaVale McGee.

 Many people upload their cinnamon challenge to YouTube.
-Comedian Colleen Ballinger told The Wall Street Journal that she took the challenge in character as Miranda Sings, in 2012, to increase her YouTube traffic after hundreds of her fans had asked her to take the challenge.
+Comedian Colleen Ballinger told The Wall Street Journal that she took the challenge in character as Miranda Sings in 2012 in order to increase her YouTube traffic after hundreds of her fans had asked her to take the challenge.
 Her video received more than 2 million views, even though it is on a discontinued YouTube channel.
-Another comedian, GloZell Green, has attracted more than 50 million views with her cinnamon challenge video, in which she uses a soup ladle full of cinnamon instead of the usual tablespoon.
+Another comedian, GloZell Green, has attracted more than 60 million views with her cinnamon challenge video, in which she uses a soup ladle full of cinnamon instead of the usual tablespoon.